 It is up to your professor to decide whether to let students type their scheduled exams on computers.
 If a professor gives you that option and you elect to use that method of writing your exam, you must use the approved exam software.
 The Bowen School of Law furnishes the exam software to you free of charge.
 You are encouraged to download and experiment with the software to see if you want to take your exams that way.

 To use the computer typing option, you will have to comply with the following requirements each semester:

 - If you are a Windows user, install any critical updates by using the Windows Update page.

 - Update and run your virus software, doing a full system scan.
-We recommend Avast.
-A free version is available.
+We recommend Avast which offers a free version.
 Clean any adware/spyware/malware from your computer.
-We recommend Malware Bytes.
-It also has a free version.

 Disability Accommodations for Exams

 It is UALR’s policy to create inclusive learning environments.
 If there are aspects of the instruction or design of a course that result in barriers to your inclusion or to accurate assessment of achievement – such as time-limited exams, inaccessible web content, or the use of non-captioned videos – please notify the instructor as soon as possible.
 Students are also welcome to contact the Disability Resource Center, telephone 501-916-3143 (v/tty).

 The Law Library has a collection of sample exams available at the circulation desk.